-High school students have a great deal to think about, learn and do.
-They have to think about growing up and planning their futures.
+"The great secret of the coming age of the world is that civilization rests not on reason but on emotion."
+16 growing up and planning their futures.
 They have to think about getting along with their teachers and parents and trying to measure up.
 They have to think about developing their talents.
 They have to think about developing their social skills so they can make friends and a proper impression when the opinion of others is important to them.
 They have to think about their high school sports and high school clubs.
 They have to learn self-discipline and how to get along with and enjoy the company of the opposite sex.
 Some have to think about work as they have jobs and special chores.
-Some have parents who are hard on them or not hard enough.
+Some have parents who are hard on them - or not hard enough.